 Over the summer, please email questions to firstname.lastname@example.org

 The goal of the community service requirement at GPHS is for students to experience what it feels like to give back to their community.
-For the 2012-2013 school year, Glacier Peak will be partnering with the United Way of Snohomish County to offer students community service opportunities and documentation of their hours.
 Below is the information that students need to facilitate the timely completion of their senior community service hours:

 Students graduating from the Snohomish School District must complete a minimum of eight (8) hours of community service during senior year with an organization that meets the criteria below: